d3lb3/d3lb3.github.io/_posts/2023-03-15-keepass-triggers.md

 If we are able to infer or guess the value of an entry's title, we can export each of its fields.
 Let's say that we target the virtualization environment of a company, it is actually quite possible that the IT staff's database has entries whose title contains keywords like *vmware*, *vsphere*, *vcenter*, *esx*, etc.

-Because field references KeePass [simple search mode](https://keepass.info/help/base/search.html#mode_se) to resolve fields, there is no need for our keywords to perfectly match the entries' title.
-If it is *vSphere Administrator Access*, then `{REF:<WantedField>@T:vsphere}` is enough to get a match.
+It is important to keep in mind that there is no need for our keywords to perfectly match the entries' title, as KeePass [simple search mode](https://keepass.info/help/base/search.html#mode_se) is used to resolve them.
+If the title is *vSphere Administrator Access*, then `{REF:<WantedField>@T:vsphere}` is enough to get a match.

-Following this principle, we can once again create a PowerShell-executing trigger that tries to resolve the following references and write them in a file, hopefully gathering passwords on the way:
+Following this principle, we can create a similar PowerShell-executing trigger that tries to resolve the following references and write them in a file, hopefully gathering passwords on the way:

 ```
 {REF:U@T:vmware}:{REF:P@T:vmware}:{REF:A@T:vmware}